IIIF/api/source/search/2.0/index.md

 ## 2. Overview
 {: #overview}

 The IIIF [Presentation API][prezi-api] provides just enough information to a viewer so that it can present the images and other content to the user in a rich and understandable way.
 Those content resources may have textual annotations associated with them.
-Annotations may also be associated with the structural components of the Presentation API, such as a Collection, Manifest, Sequence, or Range.
+Annotations may also be associated with the structural components of the Presentation API, such as a Collection, Manifest, or Range.
 Further, annotations can be replied to by annotating them to form a threaded discussion about the commentary, transcription, edition or translation.

-Annotations are typically made available to viewing applications in an annotation list, where all of the annotations in the list target the same resource, or part of it.
-Where known, these lists can be directly referenced from the Manifest document to allow clients to simply follow the link to retrieve them.
-For fixed, curated content, this is an appropriate method to discover them, as the annotations do not frequently change, nor are they potentially distributed amongst multiple servers.
-Annotation lists can be included in Annotation Collections to group them together, such as by the source of the annotations, to allow the user to manipulate that grouping as a whole.
+Annotations are made available in IIIF via Annotation Pages, where typically the included Annotations target the same resource or part of it.
+Where known, these Annotation Pages can be directly referenced from the Manifest to allow clients to simply follow the link to retrieve them.

-However this is less useful for comment-style annotations, crowd-sourced or distributed transcriptions, corrections to automated OCR transcription, and similar, as the annotations may be in constant flux.
-Further, being able to quickly discover individual annotations without stepping through all of the views of an object is essential for a reasonable user experience.
-This specification adds this capability to the IIIF suite of specifications.
+This specification uses Annotation Pages to deliver search results, in which the Annotations in one Annotation Page can target multiple Canvases or other resources, and the Annotation Pages are likely to be generated dynamically.

 Beyond the ability to search for words or phrases, users find it helpful to have suggestions for what terms they should be searching for.
-This facility is often called auto-complete or type-ahead, and within the context of a single object can provide insight into the language and content.
-The Autocomplete service is associated with a search service into which the terms can be fed as part of a query.
+This facility is often called autocomplete or type-ahead, and within the context of a single object can provide insight into the language and content.

+This specification defines two services to be associated with IIIF resources: the Content Search service and the Autocomplete service.

 ## 3. Declaring Services
+{: content-search-autocomplete-services}

-This specification defines two services to be associated with IIIF resources: the Content Search service and the Autocomplete service.
-These associations are made using the `service` or `services` properties, defined by the [Presentation API][prezi3-service] as an array of JSON objects.
+The Content Search and the Autocomplete services are associated with IIIF resources using the `service` property, defined by the [Presentation API][prezi3-service] as an array of JSON objects.
 These objects _MUST_ have the `id` and `type` properties.
 The value of the `id` property _MUST_ be the URI used to interact with the service.

 Any resource in the [Presentation API][prezi3] _MAY_ have a Content Search service associated with it.
 The resource determines the scope of the content that will be searched.
 A service associated with a Manifest will search all of the annotations on Canvases or other resources below the Manifest, a service associated with a particular Range will only search the Canvases within the Range, or a service on a Canvas will search only Annotations on that particular Canvas.